jeffreyadams/atlasofliegroups-docs/mac_installation.rst

 Compiling atlas for the Mac using MacPorts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regardless of how you download the atlas software you will need to
+Regardless of how you download the source code you will need to
 compile it.
-This is the preferred method.
+Here is the preferred method.

 You are going to install the gcc C compiler (provided by MacPorts),
 which is preferred for installing Fokko and atlas.
 To do so you must